 Lifestyle changes.
 Those include diet tweaks, regular exercise, quitting smoking, and avoiding pain meds called “NSAIDs” (nonsteroidal anti-inflammatory drugs) such as ibuprofen.

 Stress management is also key.
 Stress doesn’t cause IBD, but it can lead to flare-ups.
 So try to cut down on the things that make you tense, and find ways to relax.
 Exercise is a great way to do that.
 So are other healthy things you might enjoy and find meaningful, such as hobbies, meditation, prayer, volunteering, and positive relationships.

-"5-ASAs" work on the lining of your GI tract to lower inflammation.
-They work best in the colon.
+"5-ASAs" like sulfasalazine work on the lining of your GI tract to lower inflammation.
+They work in the last part of your small intestine and in the colon.
 You might take them to treat an ulcerative colitis flare, or as a maintenance treatment to prevent relapses of the disease.

-Steroids curb the immune system to treat ulcerative colitis.
+Steroids like prednisone and budesonidecurb the immune system to decrease the inflammation of ulcerative colitis.
+These meds do not heal the damage in the intestine.
 Due to side effects, you probably wouldn't stay on them for a long time.

 With the treatments for mild symptoms, almost all -- 90% -- of ulcerative colitis cases go into remission.
 If your UC is “refractory,” you may need continuous treatment with steroids.

 With Crohn’s disease, complete remission is less common.